*This post may contain affiliate links, which means that I may receive a commission if you make a purchase using these links.

-When my daughter was born I remember having this nurse that went above and beyond helping me after my daughter was born.
+When my daughter was born I remember having this nurse that went above and beyond helping me after I gave birth.
 I had no clue how to change a diaper and honestly was too tired to.
 She never seemed annoyed when I buzzed for her help.
 I wished I had something to give her to thank her, but I hadn’t thought of anything and didn’t see her the next day.
 I ended up writing a letter of recognition once I was home.
-When my son was born I made these cute goodie bags to give to the nurses who helped deliver my son.
+When my son was born I made these cute goodie bags to give to the delivery nurses.

 8) Gift from newborn to older child